 - The first year owning the guesthouse was exceptionally difficult.
-We had no guests, no database and no knowledge or experience of the hospitality industry when we started.
+We had no guests, no database, and no knowledge or experience of the hospitality industry when we started.
 The business required significant capital outlay to get everything ready and maintenance in the first year.
-I spent the first year mainly on building the guesthouse and gym.
+I spent the first year mainly building the guesthouse and gym.

 - We mainly used social media and networking events to advertise during the first year which didn’t work for us.

 - The team consisted of myself and my sister as well two cleaners.